Prev/jikji/README.md

 # template engine
 `jikji` use [Jinja2](http://jinja.pocoo.org) template engine which is used in [Flask](http://flask.pocoo.org/).
-You can see template documentation on [here](http://jinja.pocoo.org/docs/dev/templates/)
+You can see jinja template documentation on [here](http://jinja.pocoo.org/docs/dev/templates/).